designstem/projects/algorithms/index.md

 -

-1. Create a 5-step algorithm
+1. Create a 5-step algorithm.

-2. Define and enumerate the steps
+2. Define and enumerate the steps.

-3. Discuss what is your algorithm and how it can be improved
+3. Discuss what is your algorithm and how it can be improved.

+4. In which way can algorithms be used in design other than in architecture.
+Research other options where this can be applied to e.g. graphic design or product design.

-4. **Have fun! :)**
+5. **Have fun! :)**

 -